Install an agent on Microsoft Azure cloud

 - Public IP address – Select the IP address.

-The configuration settings are validated and the Summary page displays the result of the validation.
+The configuration settings are validated and the Review and create tab displays the result of the validation.

-- If the validation fails, the Summary page displays the reason for the failure.
+- If the validation fails, this tab displays the reason for the failure.
 Go back to the particular section and make changes as required.

 Once the agent is up and running, using an SSH client, log on to your Citrix ADM agent using the Public IP address.